-6. Increasing reliance on renewable energy, the retirement of excess gas-fired generation and an increasing electrification of the economy is set to increase the intraday volatility in power pricing and increase demand for services to manage frequency and to balance supply and demand
+4. Increasing reliance on renewable energy, the retirement of excess gas-fired generation and an increasing electrification of the economy is increasing the intra-day volatility in power pricing and increase demand for services to manage frequency and to balance supply and demand

-An important limitation of renewable power generation is its intermittency, volatility and unpredictable generation as it is effectively weather-driven rather than demand-driven.
+As stated above, an important limitation of renewable power generation is its intermittency, volatility and unpredictable generation as it is effectively weather-driven rather than demand-driven.
 It is therefore not possible to predict with a high degree of accuracy how much electricity the existing installed renewable power generation fleet will produce far in advance of the time that it will be required with forecasting accuracy decreasing as the forecast horizon is increased.